nuodb/nuodb-client/README.rst

 files are available from the NuoDB `GitHub Releases`_ page.

-You can also use this project to create packages containing customized sets of NuoDB Client individual packages.
+This project can also be used to create packages containing customized sets of NuoDB Client individual packages.

 Requirements